miker704/Strife/patches.md

     - Moved old styles for Nitro nav bar to deprecated folder.
     - Add random chance for the nitro nav button to switch to a different color.
     - Replaced previous method of rendering user avatars with svg masking in DmServer nav bar.
+    - Removed online status bubbles and function to render it on user avatars in DmServer nav bar due to svg rendering does it automatically.

 ## Backend Changes